arielf/scripts/README.md

 Kill high-CPU hogging processes by command/args patterns.

-Buggy (or malicious) 3rd-party javascript code && drive-by scripting abuse are often taking our browsers and computing resources hostage.
+Buggy (or malicious) 3rd-party javascript code and drive-by scripting abuse are often taking our browsers and computing resources hostage.
-A few times I found my desktop running at 100% CPU all night because of some misbehaving javascript.
+I used to find my desktop running at 100% CPU all night when I was not even noticing, because of some misbehaving javascript.

+This might be caused by an infected ad, badly written code, someone abusing your CPU to run crypto-mining, or worse.
+It makes you pay for electricity you don't want to, and multiplied by many desktops and browsers left running at night, is very bad for our planet.

 A simple script which I run from periodically during the night from cron like this: